What are the benefits of trade?

 According to trading insights, free trade gives both businesses and consumers more and better access to the products and services from another country or economic bloc – introducing new products, services and technologies, and benefiting consumers by keeping prices competitive.

 Additionally, free trade helps to make it easier for businesses to enter an international market.
 This helps businesses to establish new customers and grow their business.

-By lowering barriers to enter new markets, free trade allows for more opportunities for businesses to grow.
+By lowering barriers to enter new markets, one of the key advantages of free trade is that it allows for more opportunities for businesses to grow.
 And consumers benefit from increased competition and new products and services.

 Trade advantages and disadvantages

 There are wide ranging advantages of global trade, providing social, economic and cultural benefits.
 Widely acknowledged advantages of trade for businesses include: